bradcush/document/README.md

 - Run `npm install` in terminal to install dependencies
 - Run the `Run Extension` target in the Debug View.
 This will:
-  - Start a task `npm: watch` to compile the code
+  - Start a task `npm:watch` to compile the code
   - Run the extension in a new VS Code window

 ## Packaging